by Saul McLeod published 2009, updated 2012

 - The concept of schema is incompatible with the theories of Bruner and Vygotsky.

-- Piaget carried out his studies with a handful of participants in the early studies he generally used his own children (small / biased sample).
+- Piaget carried out his studies with a handful of participants (i.e. small sample size) and in the early studies he generally used his own children (from Switzerland).
+This sample is biased, and accordingly the results of these studies cannot be generalized to children from different cultures.

 APA Style References